Standard Bank Namibia

-Standard Bank Namibia Limited, commonly referred to as Standard Bank Namibia, is a commercial bank in Namibia.
+Standard Bank Namibia Limited, commonly referred to as Standard Bank Namibia, is a Namibian commercial bank.
 It is licensed, supervised and regulated by the Bank of Namibia, the central bank and national banking regulator.
 Since 19 November 2019, the stock of the holding company of this bank, going by the name Standard Bank Namibia Holdings Limited is listed on the Namibian Stock Exchange (NSX), where it trades under the symbol SNO.

 SNO and its subsidiaries are members of the Standard Bank Group, a financial services conglomerate, headquartered in South Africa, with subsidiaries in 20 African countries, and with total assets worth nearly US$143 billion, as of 31 December 2020.

 Overview

 Standard Bank Namibia Limited is a large financial services organisation in Namibia.
 As of 31 December 2020, SNO had assets valued at NAD:33,309,509,000 (US$:2,354,220,000), with shareholders' equity of NAD:3,720,927,000 (approximately: US$262,984,000).
 At that time, the institution employed in excess of 1,500 people in 63 interlinked brick-and-mortar branches and maintained 372 automated teller machines.